jcrossru/ETL_project/README.md

 Transformation

 We now got to our analysis project that consists of 3 parts.

                     Part 1 - Data Minging

 ~ Read in both tables (nasdaq & nyse) from the DataBase ~ Drop unnecessary columns as well as NaN values for cleaner look ~ Save both DataFrames in a list and combine the DataFrames ~ See if there are any duplicates for Symbols, if so check if they are identical to make sure we don’t lose the data before dropping the duplicates

                     Part 2 - Uploading a new table into DataBase

 ~ Transport the DataFrame to the Table that was already created in MySQL, by using df.to_sql ~ Save the reference to Analysis Table
 ~ Create a Session

                     Part 3 - Sector & Industry Analysis

 ~ Perform session query: filter by Sector to reveal which sector has the most shares ~ Now that we know “Consumer Services” has the most shares we can filter by Industry to see specific industries to invest to and work with.

-Summary:
+                                                  SUMMARY

 According to our Analysis it appears to be that Consumer Services has the most shares, following by Health Care & Finance.
 Real Estate Investment Trust has approximately 30% shares of the whole industry, investing in Real Estate and working with this Sector will bring additional Revenue to the Company.